youssef-011/focus-island/README.md

 - Dart

 ## Vision
 Focus Island is being developed as a real product idea with the potential to become a publishable mobile app.

+## 🚀 Focus Island v1.5

+This update focused on turning the app into a cleaner and more functional local-first experience.

+- Activated previously non-functional buttons
+- Added working Profile & Edit Profile
+- Improved Settings
+- Removed misleading placeholder behavior
+- Enhanced overall UX

+This is a major step before upcoming updates.

 The long-term goal is to create an app that mixes productivity, relaxation, and progression in a simple but enjoyable experience.